Liudytc/Wavenumber-Calibration/README.md

-The user should first download the code and extract the data from the folder "reference wavenumber spectra" folder such that it can be accessed by the matlab files.
-The various m files are explained as follows:
+The user should first load the data from the mat file containing 2x100 raw spectra, which reduced to 100 spectra following cosmis ray removal by comparing pixels.